sathomas/jsDataV.is/src/text/ch5/01-library.md

 Note that the variable `DAY_IN_MILLISECONDS` is defined by Chronoline.js itself.
 We're free to use it in this or in any other option setting.

-Now we can address the time line scrolling.
-Chronoline.js normally advances the time line by a single day with each click.
+Now we can address the timeline scrolling.
+Chronoline.js normally advances the timeline by a single day with each click.
 That would result in some rather tedious scrolling for our users.
 Instead of the default behavior, we'll have Chronoline.js advance by a full year.
 As with the labels, we change this behavior by supplying Chronoline.js with a function.
-That function is passed a date object and it should return a new date object to which Chronoline.js should scroll.
-In our case we simply add or subtract one from the year value.
+That function is passed a date object, and it should return a new date object to which Chronoline.js should scroll.
+In our case, we simply add or subtract one from the year value.

 ``` {.javascript .numberLines}
 scrollLeft: function(date) {